httpJunkie/react-from-scratch/readme.md

 ### Adding Context to Our App

-Create a file that will house our Context Provider by creating a folder called `context` inside the `app` directory.
-Then, inside create the file: `AppContext.js` using the following code:
+Create a file that will house our Context Provider.

+Create a folder named `context` inside `app` directory.
+Then, inside `app`, create a file: `AppContext.js`.

+In `AppContext.js`: add the following code:

 ```js
 import React, { useState, createContext } from 'react'